Ergodic properties of one-dimensional incommensurate bilayer materials: Incommensurate bilayer materials: ergodic properties

 where

 Define operators $U^2_x$ which shift by $x$ in layer $2$ and leave layer $1$ unchanged analogously.
 Then, for each $x \in \mathbb{Z}$ and $b \in \mathbb{R}$, let

 Then, we have

-\end{lemma} Identities \eqref{eq:layer_shifts} parallel \eqref{eq:unitary_operator_equivlence} in Definition \ref{def:standard_ergodic_operator_random}.
-We next require the following lemma, which establishes that the transformations \eqref{eq:T1T2} act ergodically when restricted to the unit cells of the other lattice with the uniform probability measure. \begin{lemma} Let $\tilde{T}^1_{x}$ and $\tilde{T}^2_{x}$ denote the transformations \eqref{eq:layer_shifts} restricted to the unit cells of layers $2$ and $1$ respectively, i.e.,
+\end{lemma} Identities \eqref{eq:layer_shifts} parallel \eqref{eq:unitary_operator_equivlence_0} in Definition \ref{def:standard_ergodic_operator_random_0}.
+We next require the following lemma, which establishes that the transformations \eqref{eq:T1T2} act ergodically when restricted to the unit cells of the other lattice with the uniform probability measure.
+For the proof, see e.g. \cite{Nadkarni1998}. \begin{lemma} Let $\tilde{T}^1_{x}$ and $\tilde{T}^2_{x}$ denote the transformations \eqref{eq:layer_shifts} restricted to the unit cells of layers $2$ and $1$ respectively, i.e.,